devanshkv/fetch/README.md

 You would also require `pysigproc` to create the candidate files which can be found [here](https://github.com/devanshkv/pysigproc).

+The installation will put `predict.py`,`candmaker.py` and `train.py` in your `PYTHONPATH`.

 Usage
 ---
+First create a candidate file (`cands.csv`) of the following format:

+        /path/to/filterbank/myfilterbank.fil,S/N,start_time,dm,boxcar_width,label

+here `boxcar_width` is in units of `int(log2(number of samples))`.
+Next, to generate the candidate files containing DM-time and Frequency-time arrays for classification use `candmaker.py`.
+Saving candidate h5s with their parameters in `cands.csv` to a directory `/data/canddidates/` and rebinning the time and frequency axis to 256 bins using decimation can be done by:

+        candmaker.py --frequency_size 256 --time_size 256 --cand_param_file cands.csv --plot --fout /data/candidates/

-The installation will put `predict.py` and `train.py` in your `PYTHONPATH`.
-To predict a bunch of candidate h5 files living in a directory `/data/candidates/` use `predict.py` for model `a` as follows:
+To predict a these candidate h5 files living in the directory `/data/candidates/` use `predict.py` for model `a` as follows:

         predict.py --data_dir /data/candidates/ --model a